 Do I need a piano lesson or a keyboard lesson?

-A keyboard lesson is what you need if you are into experimentation of other musical genres besides classical music.
+Just as how you need coolers to keep your beer and other drinks cold, you also need a session wherein your piano skills are honed.
+A keyboard lesson, therefore, is what you need if you are into experimentation of other musical genres besides classical music.
 Otherwise, go for piano.
 Piano is good for those who want to ensure finger strength and playing classical pieces.
 If you are interested in learning any of the two, you can search with the keyword “keyboard lessons near me” or “piano lessons near me” in order to see local piano teachers available near you.
 Furthermore, in choosing a musical instrument teacher, always make sure you read feedbacks and comments from previous students to know what you should expect; you can do this by looking up the teacher online.